 I guess I'm recommending it anyway, 'cause I do like the draft I got and the movie shows promise.
 It's unusual, it's different.
 I'm curious what else Hirayanagi can come up with, so I guess that's a good sign.
 And I like that it's a more straight-forward comedy; in different hands this could've turned into, something like "Strozsek" or something,- although I love that movie, yeah, we don't get a lot of cross-culture comedies, and this one's different and cute enough.
 I can easily see this movie working better for me if they switched the direction and we had, like a Sally Field-type trying to learn Japanese from- oh crap, who's Japan's version of Josh Hartnett, umm..., Tomohisa Yamashita?
 (Shrugs) I don't know, but that would be my bias and my preference, and therefore I can't knock the film because it went East to West instead of West to East; that's apparently how she came here.

 So, um, I was never a big science fair guy, or even a science project guy.
 I'm fairly intelligent I believe; I do have a MENSA I.Q.; I was in G.A.T.E. for several years.
 (Do they still have G.A.T.E. in schools?; Gifted and Talented Education?
 Is that still a thing?) but my intelligence has certain limits and areas of expertise.
-Like, I'm really good at studying and acquiring knowledge and having really strong recall about subject, and I do have a creative mind, I often take different angles and approaches to certain ideas and see things differently than others do, but I don't really have an inventive or an constructive mind.
+Like, I'm really good at studying and acquiring knowledge and having really strong recall about subjects, and I do have a creative mind, I often take different angles and approaches to certain ideas and see things differently than others do, but I don't really have an inventive or an constructive mind.
 Science was almost always my weakest subject in school, especially biology.
 Like, I can memorize where bones are, or the Periodic table, and do some of the math required in chemistry, but yeah, the actual performing of science, as a means to an end....
 I can appreciate it and those who do it are really special, but it was never for me.
-Mostly, I hated "Science Fair" which I forced to participate in twice, and I hated doing science projects; which the class would always vote to do instead of just taking a test, and it always pissed me off?
+Mostly, I hated "Science Fair" which I was forced to participate in twice, and I hated doing science projects; which the class would always vote to do instead of just taking a test, and it always pissed me off!!!!
 Like,-, c'mon I know this isn't my subject, but I can study for a test; I can't pull a science project out of my ass!
-I don't even own a display board, I don't even know to do it on!
+I don't even own a display board, I don't even know to do it on one!
 I'm not gonna sit down one day and invent something that makes it easier to diagnose pancreatic cancer; what teenager does that?
 What kind of teenager thinks of that!?

 Actually, somebody did do that.
 One of the first people we meet in "Science Fair" is Jack Andraka, a then-15-year-old who invented a device that makes it easier to help detect certain cancers, including pancreatic and ovarian.
 He's just old enough to drink now-, well, he's from Maryland, so old enough to drink anywhere in the country now, but yeah, that's intimidating.
 In fact, a lot of these kids are intimidating, they are smarter than me and most of us, and more importantly from my perspective, they're smarter than me in a way that I know I'm inherently not smart in.
-So, yeah, while I was basically at just figuring out why it's important to study the mass of the objects I was testing, or which dish detergent was better at taking out stains, these kids had way better and way more advanced ideas than me.
+So, yeah, while I was basically just figuring out why it's important to study the mass of the objects I was testing, or which dish detergent was better at taking out stains, these kids had way better and way more advanced ideas than me.

 Also in most cases, the resources to be able to actually pull off some of these ideas and experiments.
 And I do say, "Most cases".
 The movie profiles participants from several parts of the country and the world in fact as they work and prepare to go to ISEF, the International Science and Engineering Fair, this year being held in Hollywood.
 There's one girl who's working on ways to help attack the Zika Virus which has ravaged her part of Brazil.
 There's a guy who's not a great student, but loves building and reconstructing computers and calculators, he's a fun guy.
 There's one school that has nine different participants/teams in ISEF this year 'cause of one science professor's motivation and work.
 One Muslim girl from Brookside, South Dakota who constantly wins for her study of brain condition to continuous negative stimuli however, is so overlooked that her school and schoolmate seem, at best unaware of her accomplishments and they certainly don't promote or advertise them when she wins.
 They are instead, infatuated with their football team, which is a losing football team I might add, but the team's coach is also her adult overseer for her participation because none of the science teachers in the school were interested in helping her out.